jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/03-Pushing-and-Pulling.md

 Pushing and Pulling are the two main commands to using a remote repository.

-This module will teach you the GitHub workflow and also the best practices of pushing and pulling.
+This module will teach you how to use both of these commands, and best practices for pushing and pulling.

 ## Table of Contents
 {: .no_toc }